Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/warp.rst

 *************

-This deformation modifier can be used to warp parts of a mesh to a new location in a very flexible way by using 2 objects to select the "from" and "to" regions, with options for using a curve falloff, texture and vertex group.
+This deformation modifier can be used to warp parts of a mesh to a new location in a very flexible way by using two objects to select the "from" and "to" regions, with options for using a curve falloff, texture and vertex group.